 Other measures that can improve equitable access to services for specific sub-populations

-Costs.
-Funding relocations.
+Costs andfunding reallocations

 Data Collection in CLM

 PLEASE REFER TO SPECIFIC TOOLS RELATED TO DATA COLLECTION AND MANAGEMENT FOR MORE COMPREHENSIVE INFORMATION ON THIS TOPIC

 Quantitative and Qualitative Data: Most discoveries are qualitative in nature – unveiling new or previously unnoticed aspects of things.
 Before we study incidence and prevalence, we need to discover the phenomenon that can be measured.